Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.71).
+- The Reds' 4.76 team ERA ranks 25th among all league pitching staffs.

-- Reds pitchers combine to allow 181 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Reds pitchers combine to surrender the fourth-most home runs in baseball (181 total, 1.4 per game).

+- Cruz starts for the first time this season for the Reds.

+- The 33-year-old righty has appeared in relief 46 times this season.

 © 2023 Data Skrive.
 All rights reserved.